CoolSoftwareTeam/CoolSoftware/README.md

 # CoolSoftware

 Este es un Software para AG.
+For educational purposes only.

 ## Problema a resolver